 DID YOU KNOW?
 October is National Bullying Prevention Month, a time dedicated to raising awareness about bullying and what we can do as a community to prevent it.

 Hillsborough County Board of County Commissioners Anti-Bullying Advisory Committee shares its information brief on bullying and cyber-bullying

 It is estimated that as many as 50% of children experience or witness bullying at some point, with approximately 20% experiencing some form of bullying each year.
 Bullying is defined as when a person is exposed, repeatedly and over time, to negative actions on the part of one or more people.

-Bullying may include acts of physical violence, harassment, intimidation, verbal and emotional assault and other behaviors intended to physically or emotional inflict harm on the victim.
+Bullying may include acts of physical violence, harassment, intimidation, verbal and emotional assault, and other behaviors intended to physically or emotionally inflict harm on the victim.

-With increasing access to cell phones, IPad, online gaming and social media, children and youth are increasingly exposed to cyber-bullying.
+With increasing access to cell phones, iPads, online gaming, and social media, children and youth are increasingly exposed to cyber-bullying.

 Types of Bullying

 Bullying can be categorized as direct-physical bullying, direct-verbal bullying, indirect, relational bullying and cyber-bullying.

 - Direct-physical bullying: physical aggression against another person, typically in the form of punching or hitting.